Zebra Hunting in South Africa

 Nick Bowker safari operator

 Zebra form small herds, usually 8 to 10 in number, consisting of a stallion, several mares, and their foals.
 Excess males leave the herd and form bachelor herds.
+These make for ideal hunting targets.

 Africa Zebra hunting with Nick Bowker.